TBlindaruk/ZEND-PHP-7.1-Certification-ZCPE-/1-PHP-Basics/7-extensions/1-Core-Extensions/1-Arrays/2-Array-Functions.md

-array_product — Calculate the product of values in an array array_push — Push one or more elements onto the end of array array_rand — Pick one or more random entries out of an array array_reduce — Iteratively reduce the array to a single value using a callback function array_replace_recursive — Replaces elements from passed arrays into the first array recursively array_replace — Replaces elements from passed arrays into the first array array_reverse — Return an array with elements in reverse order array_search — Searches the array for a given value and returns the first corresponding key if successful array_shift — Shift an element off the beginning of array array_slice — Extract a slice of the array array_splice — Remove a portion of the array and replace it with something else array_sum — Calculate the sum of values in an array array_unique — Removes duplicate values from an array array_unshift — Prepend one or more elements to the beginning of an array array_values — Return all the values of an array array_walk_recursive — Apply a user function recursively to every member of an array array_walk — Apply a user supplied function to every member of an array array — Create an array
+array_product — Calculate the product of values in an array array_push — Push one or more elements onto the end of array array_rand — Pick one or more random entries out of an array array_replace_recursive — Replaces elements from passed arrays into the first array recursively array_replace — Replaces elements from passed arrays into the first array array_reverse — Return an array with elements in reverse order array_shift — Shift an element off the beginning of array array_slice — Extract a slice of the array array_splice — Remove a portion of the array and replace it with something else array_sum — Calculate the sum of values in an array array_unshift — Prepend one or more elements to the beginning of an array array_walk_recursive — Apply a user function recursively to every member of an array array_walk — Apply a user supplied function to every member of an array array — Create an array